udstcareerfairwinner-lgtm/HomeWise/README.md

-# HomeCare AI: Smart Maintenance for Your Home
+# Homewise: Smart Maintenance for Your Home

-HomeCare AI is a modern web application designed to help you intelligently manage and track the maintenance needs of all your household machines and vehicles.
-From your car to your kitchen appliances, HomeCare AI leverages the power of generative AI to provide predictive insights, cost-saving recommendations, and timely reminders, ensuring your valuable assets are always in top condition.
+Homewise is a modern web application designed to help you intelligently manage and track the maintenance needs of all your household machines and vehicles.
+From your car to your kitchen appliances, Homewise leverages the power of generative AI to provide predictive insights, cost-saving recommendations, and timely reminders, ensuring your valuable assets are always in top condition.

 This project is built with a modern, scalable tech stack, making it a robust starting point for a production-ready application.